Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 - [**Cancel**](CancelPayment.md) - cancel the authorisation on an uncaptured payment(full payment).
 - [**Refund**](Refund.md) - (partially) refund a payment back to the shopper.

-# Restore:
+# Restore

 Restore gives your shoppers an opportunity to offset their carbon emissions from the delivery or lifecycle of their purchase at checkout.
-For the integration details please follow our [restore documentation](./Restore.md)
+For the integration details please follow our [restore documentation](./Restore.md).

 # Multi-tenancy